oracle-devrel/terraform-oci-oracle-cloud-foundation/cloud-foundation/solutions/Deploy-ChatDB-Autonomous-Database-Select-AI-demonstration/README.md

 The Workshop Settings are:

 * Parameters:
+    * __llm_region__ - The region that you need to connect to your LLM.
+Some regions don't offer all the models.
+See the region for each pretrained model to find out which models are available in a region near you.
+It is set to default to us-chicago-1 ; you need to use any region available in your tenancy subscribed to one of the available LLMs regions listed : sa-saopaulo-1 , eu-frankfurt-1 , ap-osaka-1 , uk-london-1 , us-chicago-1
     * __llm_secret__ - Secret API key used to connect to AI model
     * __tag__ - Pick the datasets to load.
 The default is gen-ai to start the graph lab.
     * __run_post_load_procedures__ - Run procedures after loading data